Voting is a fundamental political right that preserves all rights.

 Changing one or another of these components, or even many of them, is unlike to suffice to change the functioning of a government controlled by electorally unaccountable party-backed lawmakers.
 This is especially true with respect to the U.S. government with its complicated separation of powers into three branches whose respective actions are often ill-coordinated and contradictory; intricate webs of complex federal/state relationships; and constant intervention by U.S. political parties and special interests to alter distributions of influence among various groups of voters.

-Given voters' urgent need for concerted, governmental collaboration to respond to the life-threatening risks they are facing, our founder has created a unique, voter empowerment social networking platform, a Global Social Network for Voters, accessible via Voters United.Global.
-It combines state-of-the-art technologies that empower voters to expand the scope and amount of their electoral participation, and exert direct control over legislative bodies and executive policy-makers at federal, state, and local levels.
+To counteract these retrograde tendencies, and respond to voters' urgent need for concerted, governmental collaboration to respond to the life-threatening risks they are facing, our founder has created a voter empowering, consensus building platform, the Global Social Network for Voters, accessible via Voters United.Global.
+It combines state-of-the-art technologies that empower voters to democratically expand the scope of their electoral participation, and increase their capabilities to determine who runs for office, who gets elected, and what laws are passed.
+In the U.S., it enables voters to collectively oversee and guide legislative bodies and lawmakers at federal, state, and local levels.

-This platform enables voters to utilize decision-assisting Artificial Intelligence (AI) that augments (rather than replaces) human intelligence to create genuine, voter-controlled democracies through unique online agenda-setting, consensus-building, and political organizing tools.
+This network provides voters decision-assisting Artificial Intelligence (AI) and Machine Learning (ML) tools and services that use computers to augment human intelligence and collective problem-solving capabilities, through unique online agenda-setting, consensus-building, and political organizing tools.

-The platform incorporates technologies that enable voters to circumvent undemocratic parties entirely.
-They can use these tools to set their own legislative agendas, individually and collectively; create their own democratically managed online voting blocs, political parties, and electoral coalitions around common legislative agendas, and resolve conflicts by building consensus across partisan lines.
+The networks technologies enable voters to circumvent undemocratic parties entirely.
+They can use AI/ML-based tools to set their own legislative agendas, individually and collectively; create their own democratically managed online voting blocs, political parties, and electoral coalitions around common legislative agendas; and resolve conflicts by building consensus across partisan lines.

-By reaching out across partisan lines to build consensus across the spectrum, they can forge electoral bases large enough to elect candidates of their choice -- and defeat the candidates of parties with narrowly partisan electoral bases too small to win elections.
+By reaching out across partisan lines to build consensus across the political spectrum, they can forge electoral bases large enough to elect candidates of their choice -- and defeat the candidates of parties with narrowly partisan electoral bases too small to win elections against their candidates.

 It is literally a matter of life and death that voters worldwide be quickly empowered to control undemocratic parties, governments and lawmakers that are failing to prevent the spread and deaths caused by the Covid-19 virus, or stop preventable climate catastrophes that are leaving tens of millions of people homeless, and threatening the sustainability of life on the planet.